Jóhan Hansen: Bjerringbro-Silkeborg

+TSV Hannover-Burgdorf

+For the 2020–21 season he joined German team TSV Hannover-Burgdorf.
+In his first season he was the second best goalscorer for his team behind Ivan Martinovic.

+Flensburg-Handewitt

+For the 2022–23 season he signed a three-year deal with SG Flensburg-Handewitt to replace Lasse Svan, who had recently retired.
+With Flensburg-Handewitt he won the 2024 and 2025 EHF European League.

+Return to Denmark

+For the 2025-26 Hansen returned to Denmark and Skanderborg Aarhus Håndbold, where he signed a three-year contract with the club.
+In the 2025-26 season he reached the final of the Danish Championship with the club, the first in club history.
+The same season he was included in the Danish League all-star team.

 National team career

 In 2012, he represented Faroe Islands in the 2012 EHF Challenge Trophy.
 They made it all the way to final, where they lost to Moldova.

 Jóhan á Plógv Hansen won silver with the Danish national U21 handball team in 2015 in Brazil.
 He was chosen as one of the best players and became one of the All Star team as the best right wing player.

 On 29 May 2015, he was called up to the Danish national team as a part of the squad in the 2016 European Men's Handball Championship qualification.
 He made his debut for the Danish national team on 10 June 2015 in a match against Lithuania.

 After switching allegiance, Jóhan á Plógv Hansen became a regular with Denmark and he was part of the teams winning a record-breaking three consecutive World Championship: on home soil (shared host with Germany) in 2019, in Egypt in 2021, and in Poland and Sweden in 2023.

+At the 2026 European Men's Handball Championship he won gold medals, meaning that Denmark held both the World, European and Olympic titles at the same time, as only the second team ever after France's 'Les Experts'.